NIVANorge/Mobius2/docs/existingmodels/autogen/stdlib.md

 ### Description

 These are simplified functions for computing properties of freshwater at surface pressure.
-See the SeaWater module for functions that work better in more general cases.
+See the Seawater library for functions that work better in more general cases.

 References to be inserted.